intel/light-model-transformer/tests/tf2_ops_accuracy/README.md

 ## Modify the model

-Modifying the model to use the monolithic BertOp is done using the [model modifier tool][model-modifier] tool.
+Modifying the model to use the monolithic BertOp is done using the [model modifier tool][model-modifier].
 Rather than calling the tool directly, it's easier to use a script preconfigured for a specific BERT model.
-Those scripts will be available in the [util directory][util-dir].
+Those scripts are available in the [util directory][util-dir].
 Currently only the [default model][default-bert] is supported.

 The steps to modify the model are: